What Size Furring Strips for Metal Roof: Comprehensive Guide

 Choosing the Right Size for Furring Strips

-5. Maintain Proper Spacing: Space your furring strips approximately 24 inches apart to ensure even support and ventilation, preventing moisture buildup and thermal bridging.
+5. Maintain Proper Spacing: Space furring strips approximately 24 inches apart to ensure even support and ventilation, preventing moisture buildup and thermal bridging.

 • Myth: Thicker furring strips are only necessary for commercial buildings.